DIRECTLab/carla-energy-consumption/README.md

 - [multitracking.py](multitracking.py) tracks multiple vehicles at once.
 These vehicles can be controlled by the Traffic Manager or one of the agents under `agents/navigation/`.

+    - Run `python multitracking.py -h` to get all options.
+The `-t` option is strongly recommended.
     - For BehaviorAgents, ensure time step is below 0.02.

     Basic Usage